 The 6 Stages of Healing After Narcissistic Abuse

-Healing is a process, and you will go through several difficult stages on your journey to recovery.
+Healing from abuse is a process, and you will go through several difficult stages on your journey to recovery.
 There is no specific order for these stages and you don’t have to experience them all.
-But these are the stages most common to experience after Narcissistic abuse.
+But these are the stages most common to experience after an abusive relationship with a narcissist.

 Narcissists take out their life’s frustrations on their victims.
 They project their failures, disappointments, and hurts on the person they are targeting.
 Everything that is wrong, that goes wrong, all the imperfections they see in themselves, the things they cannot fix, is blamed on you.